Disgruntled ex-guard takes dozens of hostages in Manila mall

 The suspect was complaining of “unequal treatment,” the police report said.

+He was apparently dismissed from work after abandoning his job in recent weeks without notifying management, Zamora said.
+He said the hostages were fine and added that authorities were trying to resolve the situation without further violence.

-The man demanded to talk to fellow guards and the media, Zamora said, but it was not clear if officials would agree to those conditions.
+The gunman demanded to talk to fellow guards and the media, Zamora said, but it was not clear if officials would agree to those conditions.

 More than a dozen SWAT commandos were earlier seen entering the mall, their assault rifles ready.
 Other policemen stood by outside, along with an ambulance.